chotee/bookcrossing_labels/README.md

 -----------
 Generate and print book crossing labels for Technologia Incognita, using a latex template file and a list with BCID codes.
 This can be send to a label printer.

-Example: $0 -bcid example-bcid.txt -lprname myprinter -print
+Example: ./bookcrossing-labels.pl -bcid example-bcid.txt -lprname myprinter -print

 Small labels
 ------------
 small-labels.ps is a label with small TechInc icons.
 These can be used to stick on the cover of labelled books.

-print: lpr -P myprinter small-labels.ps
+print: lpr -P techinc-label small-labels-book.ps